-The aim was to develop more Asian American and Pacific Islander women for leadership roles in the United States.
-Since 1996, APAWLI’s signature program has been the Fellowship Program, which each year selected a group of outstanding women to take the three-week leadership training course and finish up by having each one develop a leadership impact project that would positively change the lives of at least 25 people.
+The overarching goal of APAWLI was to develop, prepare, and support AAPI women for leadership roles in the United States.
+Since 1996, APAWLI’s signature program has been its training institute, which each year selected a group of outstanding women to embark on an intensive three-week leadership development training course and complete a community impact project that would positively change the lives of at least 25 people.

-In addition, APAWLI commissioned research studies “Leadership Challenges and Opportunities: An Asian American and Pacific Islander Women’s Lens” and worked with the Gallup Organization on a report on leadership strengths that Asian American and Pacific Islander women bring to their work and communities “Closing the Gap”.
+In addition, APAWLI commissioned a research study, “Leadership Challenges and Opportunities: An Asian American and Pacific Islander Women’s Lens”, and worked with the Gallup Organization on a report on leadership strengths that Asian American and Pacific Islander women bring to their work and communities, “Closing the Gap”.